The ketogenic (keto) diet is a low-carb, high-fat meal plan linked with many potential health benefits.

 Keto flu may last for the first week but it’s usually temporary.

-Headaches are another one of the common side effects.
+Headaches are another one of common side effect.
 They are often due to dehydration.

 Glycogen is the body is stored with water.
 When we use up our glycogen stores in the first couple of days after starting a keto diet that excess water is excreted from our body through urination.